icgrp/ese532_handouts/_sources/hw5/homework_submission.md

             and show how it is connected to the memories.
 You can find the variables that are mapped onto memories in the ***Resource Profile*** view of the
             ***Analysis*** perspective.
-    1. Assuming a continuous flow of input data, how many data words does the pipelined loop need per clock cycle from `Buffer_1`?
+    1. Assuming a continuous flow of input data, how many data does the pipelined loop need per clock cycle from `Buffer_1`?
             (1 line)
     1. Considering what you found in the two previous questions, why does